minuut/image-to-html-css-ascii-art/README.md

 Convert images into ASCII art using PHP.

+## Important
+This tool is intended for local use only.
+I created it to generate web pages containing an image made of pure HTML and CSS in a specific way.

 ## Features
 - **Formats**: Supports JPEG and PNG.
 - **Sizes**: 4px and 8px ASCII representations.